 Probably the most familiar sight on Swedish railways during the 1960s and 1970s, the ‘Y6’ is regarded as a quintessential design.
 Several were later sold to Denmark and Norway, and a derivative operated in Finland.
 Many have been preserved, others are used as works trains … they’re everywhere!

 For more info on the Y6 series, see our special feature.

 - UGJ made kits of these (basic railbus and dual-purpose trailer), and there is an assortment of suitable chassis units to go with them.

 - Jeco has also made kits of these, for any suitable chassis unit, but more recently, they have made a ready-to-run version as Y6 or Y7, and with UB and UFV trailers.

 Swedish railway companies deployed inspection cars to enable staff to keep an eye on the permanent way.
 Steering wheels were removed, and conventional road-going wheels replaced by railway wheels.
-Some had a special gear-box fitted to permit full speed in either direction.
-Some had a turntable that came down from the floor, lifting the car so it could be turned!
+Normally, they had a turntable that was winched down from the floor, lifting the car so it could be turned!
 The TGOJ owned a Volvo PV 831, which is now preserved.

 - Tekno Bygg made a very limited run of working H0 scale models of the TGOJ car – as a white-metal / brass kit.